 - No deviations from, or changes to, the protocol will be initiated without prior written IRB approval of any proposed amendments, except when necessary to eliminate immediate hazards to the subjects or when the change involves only logistical or administrative aspects of the research projects (e.g. change of the investigator).

-- The investigator will be required to report to the IRB any instance of:
+- The investigator will be required to continue to report to the IRB as follows:

 - Deviation from, or changes to, the protocol designed to eliminate immediate hazards to the study/trial subjects.